Lamouresparus/Technical-Writing/Introduction to GitHub.md

 **Step Eight:** Enter a description in the **Leave a comment** field.
 You can attach files to the description by dragging and dropping, selecting, or pasting them.

 **Step Nine:** Below the **Leave a comment** field, click on **Create pull request** button, to create a pull request that is ready for review.
 To create a draft pull request, Click on the drop-down and then select **Create Draft Pull Request**.

+## GitHub Desktop vs. GitHub CLI
+GitHub Desktop and GitHub CLI are other ways in which you can interact with GitHub other than through its website.

+GitHub CLI(also known as Command Line Interface) makes it possible to take advantage of GitHub's features from your terminal.
+It is open source and saves the time used in navigating through UI.
+You can check out their official [website](https://cli.github.com/) to learn how you can install and start using Github CLI.

+On the other hand, GitHub Desktop simplifies and enhances your GitHub workflow through an easy-to-use visual interface.
+With GitHub Desktop, you don't have to be conversant with the terminal, but you can perform Git and GitHub operations by interacting with UI elements.
+You can check out their official [website](https://desktop.github.com/ ) to learn how you can install and start using GitHub Desktop.

+GitHub Desktop and GitHub CLI are both Open Source projects, which extend the use of GitHub to suit your different preferences.
+Whether you prefer the straightforwardness of the command line interface or the simplicity of a visual interface.

 ## Conclusion
 GitHub makes it easier to create and collaborate on software projects.
 Software development can take place simultaneously and iteratively while storing the history of each change.